rzzzwilson/notify/README.md

 use the **msg** and **submsg** slots for formatting and no others.
 Also remember that the supplied HTML is embedded inside a ```<div>``` in the HTML body.

+The **header** parameter allows the user to change the tab header text.
+The default is "ERROR".